Microchip-MPLAB-Harmony/reference_apps/apps/sam_e51_cnano/same51n_mikroe_click/fan/readme.md

 -----
 ## Description:

-> This example application demonstrates fan control (on, off and speed control) on SAM E51 Curiosity Nano Evaluation Kit using Fan Click board
+> This example application demonstrates DC fan control (on, off and speed control) on SAM E51 Curiosity Nano Evaluation Kit using Fan Click board

 ## Modules/Technology Used:
 - Peripheral Modules